Skip to main content

 What is structural engineering and why do I need it?

-A structural engineer is a licensed professional who calculates loads, sizes beams, and stamps plans that the building department will accept.
+A structural engineer is a licensed PE who calculates loads, sizes beams, and stamps plans that the building department will accept.
 When you remove a load-bearing wall, all the weight it was holding—roof, second floor, whatever's above—needs to transfer to a beam.
-The engineer figures out what size beam you need (steel, LVL, glulam) based on span, load, and building code.
+The engineer figures out what size beam you need—a W10x12 steel I-beam, a 3-ply 1-3/4\"x11-7/8\" Microllam LVL, or a glulam—based on span, load, and Florida Building Code requirements.
 Their letter is required for permitting.
 Cost is usually $800-$1,500.
 It's not optional—St. Pete won't issue a permit without it.
+As Jeremy puts it on the timeline: "If it's simple drafting, it might only take four to six weeks.
+If it needs a structural engineer, if it needs to be stamped, if it needs any electrical or plumbing that has to be sent out—getting a stamped set of plans should be assumed to take three to six months."
+Plan the calendar accordingly—the structural-engineer letter, not the beam fabrication, is usually the longest pole in the tent.

 Will opening up my floor plan affect my home's value?